Battle of Gemmano: Battle

-As the numerous attacks on the village of Gemmano took place, heavy rainfall hindered the advance of Allies as well.
-This heavy rainfall caused roads to crumble, rivers to overflow, and mud to form, all of which made it difficult for movement and transportation.
-Slopes of mountains became slick and slippery and allowed for weapon malfunctions to occur.
+It rained heavily on the morning of the attack. heavy rainfall hindered the advance of Allies as well.
+This heavy rainfall caused roads to crumble, rivers to overflow, and mud to form, all of which made it difficult for movement.
+As vehicles could not navigate the roads, the brigade had been provided with 130 mules for transporting ammunition and stores.